 Now, press and hold down both buttons again but only until you see the slide power off then let go of the button. recharge your iPad.

-If you're still getting battery with red lines after recharging, plug iPad into its charger using its USB-to-lightning cable; leave it like that for 10 minutes before trying a soft reset, that is a force restart.
+If your iPad still shows battery with red line after recharging, plug iPad into its charger using its USB-to-lightning cable; leave it like that for 10 minutes before trying a soft reset, that is a force restart.

 Press the hold the Home button and Power button at the same time, to force restart your iPad with a Home button until you see the Apple logo.
 You should see that the red line on your battery vanishes.